Trogir Dalmatia, Croatia Travel Guide

 Croatia uses the Euro, simplifying currency considerations.

-Croatia adopted the Euro (EUR, €) on January 1, 2023.
+Croatia adopted the Euro (EUR, €) on January FIRST, 2023.
 This the official currency is for all transactions.
 Obtaining Euros from ATMs (bankomati) in Trogir or Split is generally the ideal method.
 ATMs offer competitive exchange rates.

 Croatia is a generally safe country, but it helps to be informed.